 The main function of Annuitas is to provide staff (Management) who act in managerial and secretarial roles on behalf of the Authority and NPF.
-The MSA between Annuitas and the Authority contains delegations of authority to enable Management to carry out the day to day management of the Authority's investment, custody and schemes management arrangements.
+The MSA between Annuitas and the Authority contains delegations of authority to enable Management to carry out the day-to-day management of the Authority's investment, custody and schemes management arrangements.
 In the case of schemes management, the delegation includes interpretation of the provisions of the GSF Schemes and exercise of discretionary powers in accordance with the Provisions, Policies and Procedures of the GSF.

-Annuitas has 14 staff and strives to be a good employer.
-It is committed to offering equal employment opportunities to prospective and existing staff.

-Annuitas has a Health, Safety and Wellness Policy and regular meetings are held with all staff to help achieve its aim of providing a healthy and safe workplace.
+Annuitas has 14 staff and strives to be a good equal employment opportunity employer.
+Annuitas has a Health, Safety and Wellness Policy, and regular meetings are held with all staff to help achieve its aim of providing a healthy and safe workplace.